Tony Jackson (singer): Reformation

 In 1991, Tony Jackson and the Vibrations reformed and an album of Jackson's material after the Searchers was released.
-The resuscitation of his career was short-lived, however, although he did appear four times with Mike Pender's Searchers between 1992 and 1995.

-That ended in 1996 when he was convicted of threatening a woman with an air pistol after an argument over a phone booth, and sentenced to 18 months imprisonment.
+The resuscitation of his career was short-lived, however, although he did appear four times with Mike Pender's Searchers between 1992 and 1995, and it ended in 1996 when he was convicted of threatening a woman with an air pistol after an argument over a phone booth, and sentenced to 18 months imprisonment.

 Personal life

 After leaving the Searchers Jackson spent £200 on cosmetic surgery on his nose.
 He said at the time that he had had a lifelong complex about his nose to the extent that he could not mix socially.
 The surgery had followed psychiatric treatment.
 That same year he revealed that his 1960 marriage to Margaret Parry had been effectively over for two years.

 Jackson took a variety of jobs including Spanish night club manager, entertainments representative, furniture salesman, disc jockey and golf club manager.
 In the 1980s he tried to establish a Searchers revival band, but was unable to compete effectively with the other two that already existed.
 In 1996, Jackson was convicted of threatening a woman with an air pistol after an argument over a phone booth, and sentenced to 18 months imprisonment.

 The arthritis in his hands became so bad that he had to abandon even recreational guitar playing.
 In 2002 he said, "The spirit's willing, but the body's knackered."
-Jackson was married three times during his life.
+Jackson was married three times.

 He was described by Searchers member Mike Pender as "highly-talented with a great sense of humour, but could also be very difficult and confrontational", stating that he would "sometimes (be) offering to fight anyone in an audience who upset him".

 Death

 Towards the end of his life he suffered from diabetes, heart disease and cirrhosis of the liver from a lifetime of heavy alcohol consumption.
-Jackson died on 18 August 2003 in a Nottingham hospital, he was 63.
+Jackson died on 18 August 2003 in a Nottingham hospital, he was 65.
 Frank Allen, who replaced Jackson as vocalist and bassist in the Searchers in 1964, said about his death:

 It was so sad to hear of Tony Jackson`s death.
 It wasn`t entirely unexpected.
 When he visited our dressing room earlier in the year at Nottingham`s Royal Concert Hall it was immediately apparent that he was far from being a well man.
 In fact the deterioration from his appearance at our Appreciation Society Convention less than a year ago was quite shocking.
 He could not walk unaided by a stick and had difficulty speaking.

 One of the more pleasant aspects was that all the old troubles and resentments following his departure from the Searchers in 1964 had evaporated and we could at last reminisce like old friends.
 If he held a grudge at me for taking his job he did not show it.